 Customers are the bread and butter for every business; whether you are a multi-billion-dollar corporation or a small local company, you need customers.
-You need happy, satisfied customers who will not only continue to patronage your business but will become a valued marketing tool when they will drive their family, friends, and acquaintances to your business.
+You need happy, satisfied customers who will not only continue to patronage your business but will become a valued marketing tool when they drive their family, friends, and acquaintances to your business.

 Obviously, as a business owner, you know the importance of keeping your customers happy but do you know the extent of their impact on your bottom line?